-Cabo San Lucas is at the tip of the peninsula, where the Sea of Cortes (Gulf of California) and the Pacific Ocean meet.
-Cabo San Lucas Bay, one of the most beautiful in North America, was once used by pirates to plunder Manila galleons returning from the Philippines.
-Cabo San Lucas is known for its famous stone arch, called El Arco in Spanish.
-Famous for world-class sportfishing, annual billfish tournaments award hundreds of thousands of dollars in prizes.
-Other big attractions are water sports, shopping, dining, and vibrant nightlife.
-The heart of Cabo is its marina; the home of sports fishing fleets, luxury yachts, and boats for tours and cruises.
+Cabo San Lucas, positioned at the peninsula’s tip where the Sea of Cortes and the Pacific Ocean converge, boasts the stunning Cabo San Lucas Bay—a former haunt of pirates preying on Manila galleons returning from the Philippines.
+Recognized for its iconic stone arch, El Arco, Cabo San Lucas is a haven for world-class sportfishing, hosting annual billfish tournaments with substantial cash prizes.
+The area is also a magnet for water sports enthusiasts, shoppers, diners, and those seeking vibrant nightlife.
+The bustling marina serves as the focal point, housing sports fishing fleets, luxury yachts, and boats for various tours and cruises.

 San Jose Del Cabo